Thunder Bay, Ontario biotech firm unleashes eco-friendly solution on contaminated sites

 “With hydrocarbons, they literally eat the oil.
 They break it down into shorter carbon chains, and at the same time they’re expelling CO2 and water.”

-Last July, they moved from their original Dawson Road location into new downtown space at the corner of Cumberland Street and Red River Road where they have a fully-equipped microbiology lab with incubator shakers, centrifuges, and a DNA section.
+Last July, they moved from their original Dawson Road location into new downtown space at the corner of Cumberland Street and Red River Road where they have a fully-equipped microbiology lab with laboratory incubators, centrifuges, and a DNA section.

 At the same time, they’ve opened a spinoff production division, Microbiate, featuring their spill kit product.
 Kivisto attributes the spill kit idea to her business partner, Lock and her microbiology background.